Battle of Tora Bora: Ranger deployment

-By December 17, 2001, the last cave complex had been taken and their defenders overrun.
-U.S forces continued searching the area into January, but did not find any signs of bin Laden or the al-Qaeda leadership.
-Former CIA officer Gary Berntsen led the CIA team tasked with locating bin Laden.
-He said that al-Qaeda detainees had reported that bin Laden escaped into Pakistan via an easterly route to Parachinar.
-Berntsen believed that bin Laden could have been captured during the battle if the U.S military had committed more troops early in the battle.
-CIA intelligence had indicated that bin Laden and the al-Qaeda leadership were trapped in the caves early in the battle, and Berntsen had wanted to send less than 1,000 American Army Rangers to eliminate them, which he believed would have ended the War on Terror very quickly.
-However, the request was turned down by the Bush Administration, which had argued that the Pakistanis would capture bin Laden if he attempted to flee into Pakistan.
-In a 2005 interview, another former CIA agent, Gary Schroen, concurred with Berntsen's opinion.
-Pentagon documents suggest bin Laden escaped at Tora Bora.
+CIA intelligence had indicated that bin Laden and the al-Qaeda leadership were trapped in the caves early in the battle, and Berntsen had wanted to send less than 1,000 American Army Rangers to eliminate them, which he believed would have ended the war on terror very quickly.
+However, the request was turned down by the Bush administration, which had argued that the Pakistanis would capture bin Laden if he attempted to flee into Pakistan.